paulrobertlloyd/paulrobertlloyd-content/articles/2009-02-02-thats_not_my_name.markdown

   locality: San Francisco
   country_name: United States
 summary: As I approach the end of my latest trip to America, I continue to fight the losing battle that is getting people to understand me when I say my first name.
-photo:
+featured:
-  - url: /media/2009/033/a1/image.jpg
+  url: /media/2009/033/a1/image.jpg
   alt: ‘Coll’ written on the side of a Starbucks cup.
 category:
   - personal
   - travel